pydantic/pydantic/docs/index.rst

 (This script is complete, it should run "as is")

 If you set ``Config`` or make use of ``validator`` in your generic model definition, it is applied to concrete subclasses in the same way as when inheriting from ``BaseModel``.
+Any methods defined on your generic class will also be inherited.

 Pydantic's generics also integrate properly with mypy, so you get all the type checking you would expect mypy to provide if you were to declare the type without using ``GenericModel``.